26

-6 sportswear pieces that have revolutionized the history of fashion
+6 sportswear pieces that revolutionized the history of fashion

 In conjunction with the Paris 2024 Olympic Games, the Palais Galliera is exploring the theme of sport until September 7th, 2024.
 For that occasion, Numéro has selected six sportswear pieces that have revolutionized the history of fashion and asked curators Sophie Lemahieu and Marie-Laure Gutton to explain them to us.

 In the mid-19th century, sport was a fairly marginal activity.
 While middle-class men exercised from time to time, women only rode horses.
-At the time, there was no specific piece of clothing dedicated to sport, but rather everyday clothes that people could use according to their need.
-The men’s wardrobe, composed of bifid, close-fitting pieces, seemed more appropriate, allowing a wider range of movement than dresses and other ensembles for women.
-Women took from the men’s wardrobe and had their clothes reworked by tailors for men in order to ride horses at that time.
+At the time, there was no specific piece of clothing dedicated to sport, but rather everyday clothes that people could use according to their needs.
+The men’s wardrobe, composed of bifid, close-fitting pieces, seemed more appropriate.
+It allowed a wider range of movement than dresses and other ensembles for women.
+Women took them from the men’s wardrobe and had their clothes reworked by tailors for men in order to ride horses at that time.

 Inspired by men’s trousers, women added a small buttonhole to the waistband of their dresses so that they could pull up their petticoats when dismounting from the horse and move around without being hindered.
-This new ensemble participated in the popularization of sport as a daily activity for bourgeois society and led to the masculinization of women’s clothing.
+This new ensemble participated in the popularization of sport as a daily activity for bourgeois society.
+It actually led to the masculinization of women’s clothing.
 The feminine wardrobe started to borrow fabrics, accessories and cuts from their counterparts that were better suited to equestrian activities, such as hunting and riding.
-Women also donned top hats and caps, masculine attributes that were nonetheless adorned with a light veil to protect their faces from dust and wind… and keep them elegant at all times.
+Women also donned top hats and caps, masculine attributes that were nonetheless adorned with a light veil to protect their faces from dust and wind… And be them elegant at all times.

 On the road to new clothes: the ‘bloomers’ of the early 20th century